grnet/synnefo/docs/admin-guide.rst

   #BRANDING_COMPANY_URL = 'https://www.grnet.gr/en/'

+| BRANDING_COMPANY_NAME appears in Dashboard/projects page.
-BRANDING_COMPANY_NAME and BRANDING_COMPANY_URL  appear in Astakos, Cyclades and Pithos footer.
+| BRANDING_COMPANY_NAME and BRANDING_COMPANY_URL  appear in Astakos, Pithos  and
-In addition to that, BRANDING_COMPANY_NAME appears in Astakos project tab.
+ Cyclades footer only if BRANDING_SHOW_COPYRIGHT is set to True.

 **Copyright options:**

-By default, no copyright message is shown in the UI.
-If you want to make it visible to the footer of Astakos, Cyclades and Pithos UI,  you can uncomment and set True the setting:
+By default, no copyright message is shown in the UI footer.
+If you want to make it visible in the footer of Astakos, Pithos and Cyclades UI,  you can uncomment and set True the setting:

 .. code-block:: console

   #BRANDING_SHOW_COPYRIGHT = False

-Copyright message defaults to 'Copyright (c) 2011-<current_year> GRNET.'
+Copyright message defaults to 'Copyright (c) 2011-<current_year>
-but you can alter it using the setting:
+<your-company-name>.' but you can alter it using the setting:

 .. code-block:: console

-  #BRANDING_COPYRIGHT_MESSAGE = 'Copyright (c) 2011-<current_year> GRNET S.A.'
+  #BRANDING_COPYRIGHT_MESSAGE = 'Copyright (c) 2011-<current_year> GRNET'

 **Images:**